 Costs of Closing

 The kinds of closing costs and the side who’s responsible for paying them may vary in different states.
-This amount is usually 2-5% of the purchase price of the property and includes different fees and taxes linked to the transfer of the property.
-These costs may consist of a recording of the deed and expense of a title company (A title company performs research to find out the chain of ownership of the house and ensures that no one else has an ownership or monetary claim on it other than the seller).
-The title company also offers other products like insurance protection against any future claims.
+The amount is usually 2-5% of the purchase price of the property and includes different fees and taxes linked to the transfer of the property.
+These costs may consist of a recording of the deed and expense of a title company.
+A title company performs research to find out the chain of ownership of the house and ensures that no one else has an ownership or monetary claim on it other than the seller.
+Furthermore, the title company also offers other products like insurance protection against any future claims.